GitHub-Leon/HandFingerVerfolgung/README.md

 - `drawDetectedColor`: set to `True` to draw a circle around the dominant color detected in the bounding boxes of the detected mouse and keyboard.
 Set to `False` to disable this.
 - `storeInDB`: set to `True` to store the data in the database.
 Set to `False` to not save it.
 - `drawPictureProcessCounter`: set to `True` to draw the number of processed frames on the webcam frames.
 Set to `False` to disable this.
+- 'correctZValues': set to `True` to correct the Z Values of the landmarks depending on the settings in database.py.
+Set to `False` to disable this.
 - `use_yolov3`: set to `True` to use the YOLOv3 object detector.
 Set to `False` to use YOLOv5.

 ## Usage